Learn-Live/MachineLearning_Studying/readme.md

 # programming in practice

-In this repository I will write down the issues what I met in projects
+In this repository I will write down the issues what I met in projects.

+python